GabrielPrzybysz/gabeblog/_posts/2021-11-20-localization.markdown

 Imagine adding thousands of lines and texts from a game with several languages (Russian, Spanish, Portuguese, etc.).
 A work that this results in is gigantic.
 The game Frostpunk has hundreds of phrases and several languages, the effort required is very big.
 Another game in the same situation is Horizon Chase Turbo (I'm currently working on it with the Aquiris team), but it used a solution that makes this task less arduous and less chance of error!

-To better understand the problem, see the image.

 Here we see the language switch menu.
 There are several languages to choose from:
 ![](https://lh3.googleusercontent.com/UzxoVB4ZbXNZaswNNvzn5IaLZmBDSXfhM6UYt1n4WSFO3h1V_TGlOiBdBJmj5XYUEUkUGAhKJVhBFbPyDOo2Xj38GrQLy26S82GB2lX5DAxhiaHDY5JvWzR0U8aj9Jshzapq0fbB)